atheistcode/nitrosoft/README.md

 ## Tools & Guidelines

 1. [Concentric-CSS](https://github.com/brandon-rhodes/Concentric-CSS)
-   - Used as a standard order for CSS properties with some changes (Moved transition and animation properties to the end and in general we didn't use it strictly.).
+   - Used as a standard order for CSS properties with some changes (Moved transition and animation properties to the end and width and height properties moved immediately after margin properties.
+In general we didn't follow this standard strictly.).